-fits the model with 1, age, sex and I(time=2) and I(time=3) in x{ij} , and just the intercept 1 in z{ij} .
+fits the model with 1, age, sex and I(time=2) and I(time=3) in $x{ij}$ , and just the intercept 1 in $z{ij}$ .

 The default estimation method is REML.
-If you want to obtain maximum likelihood estimates (for example, for use in model comparison), they can be obtained using the additional argument method = "ML".
+If you want to obtain maximum likelihood estimates (for example, for use in model comparison), they can be obtained using the additional argument REML = F.

-You might find the following functions useful - they all take an lme fit as their first argument: summary, fitted, residuals (obvious), fixef (fixed effects estimates), ranef (random effects estimates), VarCorr (variance estimates) coef (coefficient estimates at cluster level, incorporating fixed and random effects), AIC, BIC (obvious), intervals (confidence intervals for fixed effects and variance parameters), qqnorm (normal probability plot of residuals or random effects) and plot (type ?plot.lme to see the details of this flexible function).
+You might find the following functions useful - they all take an lmer fit as their first argument: summary, fitted, residuals (obvious), fixef (fixed effects estimates), ranef (random effects estimates), VarCorr (variance estimates) coef (coefficient estimates at cluster level, incorporating fixed and random effects), AIC and BIC (obvious).

 Investigate these functions.
-For example, produce a plot equivalent to slide 115 (illustrating shrinkage in a random effects model) for your chosen model.
+For example, produce a plot equivalent to slide 105 (illustrating shrinkage in a random effects model) for your chosen model.